awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-runtimeplatform.md

 `CpuArchitecture`  <a name="cfn-ecs-taskdefinition-runtimeplatform-cpuarchitecture"></a>
 The CPU architecture\.
 You can run your Linux tasks on an ARM\-based platform by setting the value to `ARM64`\.
-This option is avaiable for tasks that run on Linuc Amazon EC2 instance or Linux containers on Fargate\.
+This option is avaiable for tasks that run on Linux Amazon EC2 instance or Linux containers on Fargate\.
 *Required*: No
 *Type*: String
 *Allowed values*: `ARM64 | X86_64`